Google “vitamin D” and you will get over 12 million entries!

-When my doctor checked my Vitamin D level 2 years ago it was 23 ng/dl!
+When my doctor checked my Vitamin D level 2 years ago it was in the neighborhood of 20 ng/dl!
 Too bad this was after I had already been diagnosed with Stage III breast cancer 3 years earlier.
 I was prescribed high dose Vitamin D for 6 weeks and then was told to “take extra Vitamin D” every day.
 Now my vitamin D is check routinely to make sure it is within the desirable range.
-I like to keep mine as close to 100 as possible without going over….(reminds me of The Price is Right…)
+I like to keep mine as close to 70 as possible without going over….(reminds me of The Price is Right…)

 There is considerable scientific evidence that 1,25-dihydroxy vitamin D (the metabolized form of vitamin D in the blood) has a variety of effects on immune system function as well, which may enhance general immunity.